PASTAplus/web-x/README.md

 index for use by web-x, placing both the content json file and pickled index in the cache directory within the web-x home.
 To improve crawling by search engines, bugle will also generate an optional "sitemap.org" XML file.
-This file is also written to the cache directory, but must made accessible to each search engine independently.
+This file is also written to the cache directory, but must be made accessible to each search engine independently.
 For this reason, a soft-linked copy is made in web-x's static directory.